takenet/blip-docs/source/includes/en/extensions/desk.md

 ### Finishing a tickets previously closed by customer

-The proccess of close a ticket is the last thing to do during an attendance.
-If a [ticket](/#ticket) is closed by the customer is possible close permanently to unable any data update.
-In order to finalize permanently a ticket send a command with `SET` method to `postmaster@desk.msging.net` and URI `/tickets/{ticketId}/close` .
+The process of close a ticket is the last thing to do during attendance.
+Close the ticket using the '[Close a ticket as attendant](/#close-a-ticket-as-user)' or '[Close a ticket as user](/#close-a-ticket-as-user)' commands before using this command.

+If a [ticket](/#ticket) is closed by the customer is possible to close permanently to disable any data update.
+To permanently finalize a ticket, send a command with the `SET` method to `postmaster@desk.msging.net` and URI `/tickets/{ticketId}/close`.

+Replace the variable `{ticketId}` with the ticket id you want to finish.

 ```python
 result = await client.process_command_async(